Shahid Bagheri-class

 The design is configured for the operation of fixed-wing UAVs and rotary-wing aircraft.
 The 180-metre flight deck supports Ababil-3N carrier drones, JAS-313 stealth drones, Mohajer-6 UAVs, and Homa VTOL drones, alongside Bell 206 and Mi-171 helicopters.
 The vessel's internal spaces accommodate over 30 fast attack craft and guided subsurface vessels.
 Onboard infrastructure includes a flight control tower, drone fueling station, hospital with operating room, and crew facilities.
 The ship is equipped with ESM and SIGINT electronics.

 The original 240-metre hull retains its single MAN B&W diesel engine.
 The vessel is rated for seaworthiness up to Force 9 and is designed for extended operations without port calls.
 Sea trials began in November 2024, and the ship was commissioned on 6 February 2025 at Bandar Abbas.
-On 2 March 2026, U.S. Central Command reported that the vessel had been struck by U.S. forces during the 2026 Iran conflict.
+On 28 February 2026, the vessel was struck and destroyed by U.S. forces at Bandar Abbas during the opening hours of Operation Epic Fury.
+CENTCOM confirmed the destruction on 2 March, noting that the Shahid Bagheri was targeted within hours of the campaign's launch.
+The ship had been in service for less than one month.